byย James Chepchieng, published on 26/10/2025 6:39 pm EAT

 Key Elements of Carbon Credit Contracts in Kenya

 Now that we’ve touched on the basics of carbon credit contracts in Kenya, let’s go deeper into their key parts.
-Carbon credit contracts in Kenya are legal documents that set the rules for creating, selling, and sharing benefits from carbon credits.
+Carbon credit contracts in Kenya are legal documents that set the rules for creating, selling, and sharing benefits from carbon credits in Kenya.

 They follow Kenya’s laws, like the Climate Change Act and the Carbon Markets Regulations of 2024, to make sure everything is fair and legal.